Grey mould (botrytis) in greenhouse tomato crops

 - spread on air currents in the greenhouse.

-Grey mould infections develop and produce spores under cool and humid conditions.
+Grey mould infections develop and produce spores under humid conditions.
 These conditions will also stress the plants, making them susceptible to disease.

 Four to six hours of free water on the plant surface is required for spores to germinate and infect the plant.
 In greenhouses, this usually happens through condensation, which occurs when the plant surfaces are colder than the surrounding air.